-During the year ended January 31, 2013, we were allowed or granted 60 U.S. patents and as of January 31, 2013, had more than 570 patents and patent applications worldwide.
-We have accumulated a significant amount of proprietary know-how and expertise in developing analytics solutions for enterprise intelligence and security intelligence products.
+As of January 31, 2014, we had more than 600 patents and patent applications worldwide.
+We have accumulated a significant amount of proprietary know-how and expertise in developing Actionable Intelligence solutions.
 We regularly review new areas of technology related to our businesses to determine whether they can and should be patented.